privacy-scaling-explorations/maci/README.md

 To run a specific build step `docker build --target circuits -t maci .`
 Note: a cached version of `builder` job must be on your system prior as it relies on existing artifacts

+### CI pipeline

+CI pipeline ensures that we have automated tests that constantly validate.
+For more information about pipeline workflows, see https://github.com/appliedzkp/maci/wiki/MACI-CI-pipeline.